cashubtc/nuts/exchange.md

 If the mint supports idempotent retries (advertised via `idempotent_retries` in [NUT-06][06] info), the request digest enables fast retry: a byte-identical request returns the cached response instead of failing on double-spend.
-Without this feature, clients fall back to [NUT-09][09] recovery to retrieve lost signatures.
+Without this feature, clients fall back to [NUT-09][09] recovery.

-Every signature or hash in this NUT is over these canonical encodings.

 ### Preparation

-A `PAY_TO_UNLOCK` proof is reusable settlement material: once minted it is consumed by the first `/v1/exchange` request that respects its committed terms, or reclaimed by its owner.
-There are two preparation patterns.

 #### Two-party direct swap

-Two participants agree on an exact exchange of asset `A` for asset `B` (e.g. an OTC trade or a direct match).
+Two participants agree on an exact exchange.
 Both are online.
 Each participant:

-1. prepares blinded receive outputs for the agreed amount of the other class and computes `H_recv`;
+1. prepares blinded receive outputs and computes `H_recv`;
-2. uses an ordinary [NUT-03][03] swap to convert its bearer proofs of its offered class into `PAY_TO_UNLOCK` proofs committed to `H_recv`, choosing an `expiry` and a fresh `refund` key it retains;
+2. uses an ordinary [NUT-03][03] swap to convert its bearer proofs into `PAY_TO_UNLOCK` proofs committed to `H_recv`;
-3. verifies the [NUT-12][12] DLEQ proofs on the returned blind signatures and checks that the conditioned proofs encode the agreed terms;
+3. verifies the [NUT-12][12] DLEQ proofs;
-4. one participant assembles both participants' conditioned proofs and public receive `BlindedMessage` lists and POSTs `/v1/exchange`.
+4. one participant assembles both participants' material and POSTs `/v1/exchange`.

-If the request fails validation, no proof is spent; each participant reclaims its own conditioned proofs via refund after `expiry`, then retries or walks away.

-#### Coordinator-mediated swap
+#### Coordinator-mediated swap with FAK support

-A matching engine pairs orders and a relay assembles and submits the settlement request.
-Each participant prepares its conditioned proofs as in the two-party flow above.
-A participant that wants offline capability may prepare **multiple lots**, each a separate `PAY_TO_UNLOCK` authorization with its own `H_recv`, its own inputs, and its own `expiry`; each lot becomes its own participant record in `/v1/exchange`.
-The submitter includes only the lots it actually matches; unused lots remain unspent and are reclaimed by their owner via refund after their own `expiry`.
-A participant that has pre-committed sufficient lots to cover any acceptable match may disconnect before matching; a participant that prepares conditioned proofs only after a match is agreed must be online at match time.

-The relay assembles every matched participant's conditioned proofs and public receive descriptors into one `/v1/exchange` request and submits it.

-In both patterns the mint does not learn the condition during blind preparation;
-it first sees the plaintext condition at settlement or refund, as with other NUT-10 conditions.
+A matching engine pairs orders.
+For exact-fill orders (FOK), each participant prepares one `H_recv` as above.
+For variable-fill orders (FAK), a participant uses `alt_outputs` + `allow_change` + `min_output_amount`:

+1. Generate the receive outputs for the **maximum** fill (e.g., 100 USD).
+2. For each possible fill amount (one per price tick), generate a complete bundle: receive outputs + change outputs in the offer keyset for the unspent portion.
+3. Compute `H_recv` for each bundle.
+Set `data` to the max-fill bundle; list the rest in `alt_outputs`.
+4. Set `min_output_amount` to the minimum acceptable receive amount.
+5. Lock the full input amount in one `PAY_TO_UNLOCK` proof (one NUT-03 swap).
+6. The coordinator picks the matching bundle at match time.

+One proof, one swap, tick-level granularity.
+The coordinator can only select among owner-authorised bundles; it cannot alter any bundle's contents.

+A participant that has pre-committed sufficient bundles may disconnect before matching.
+Unused proofs are reclaimed via refund after `expiry`.

 ### Settlement request